Understanding Media: Concept of "media"

 An overlooked, constantly repeated understanding McLuhan has is that moral judgement (for better or worse) of an individual using media is very difficult, because of the psychic effects media have on society and their users.
 Moreover, media and technology, for McLuhan, are not necessarily inherently "good" or "bad" but bring about great change in a society's way of life.
 Awareness of the changes are what McLuhan seemed to consider most important, so that, in his estimation, the only sure disaster would be a society not perceiving a technology's effects on their world, especially the chasms and tensions between generations.

-The only possible way to discern the real "principles and lines of force" of a media (or structure) is to stand aside from it and be detached from it.
+The only possible way to discern the real "principles and lines of force" of a medium (or structure) is to stand aside from it and be detached from it.
 This is necessary to avoid the powerful ability of any medium to put the unwary into a "subliminal state of Narcissus trance", imposing "its own assumptions, bias, and values" on him.
 Instead, while in a detached position, one can predict and control the effects of the medium.
-This is difficult because "the spell can occur immediately upon contact, as in the first bars of a melody."
+This is difficult because "the spell can occur immediately upon contact, as in the first bars of a melody".
 One historical example of such detachment is Alexis de Tocqueville and the medium of typography.
 He was in such position because he was highly literate.
-Instead, an historical example of the embrace of technological assumptions happened with the Western world, which, heavily influenced by literacy, took its principles of "uniform and continuous and sequential" for the actual meaning of "rational."
+Instead, an historical example of the embrace of technological assumptions happened with the Western world, which, heavily influenced by literacy, took its principles of "uniform and continuous and sequential" for the actual meaning of "rational".

 McLuhan argues that media are languages, with their own structures and systems of grammar, and that they can be studied as such.
 He believed that media have effects in that they continually shape and re-shape the ways in which individuals, societies, and cultures perceive and understand the world.
 In his view, the purpose of media studies is to make visible what is invisible: the effects of media technologies themselves, rather than simply the messages they convey.
 Media studies therefore, ideally, seeks to identify patterns within a medium and in its interactions with other media.
 Based on his studies in New Criticism, McLuhan argued that technologies are to words as the surrounding culture is to a poem: the former derive their meaning from the context formed by the latter.
 Like Harold Innis, McLuhan looked to the broader culture and society within which a medium conveys its messages to identify patterns of the medium's effects.